SAP/ai-sdk-java/docs/blog/Introducing.md

 String resultMessage = result.getContent();
 ```

-You can learn more about the SDK's capabilities for foundation models and OpenAI specific features [here](https://github.com/SAP/ai-sdk-java/blob/main/docs/guides/OPENAI_CHAT_COMPLETION.md).
+You can learn more about the SDK's capabilities for foundation models and OpenAI specific features [in the public repository guide](https://github.com/SAP/ai-sdk-java/blob/main/docs/guides/OPENAI_CHAT_COMPLETION.md).

 ## Getting Started